2022 Colombian presidential election: Campaign

-The businessman and former mayor of Bucaramanga, Rodolfo Hernández Suárez, backed by the League of Anti-Corruption Governors, declared his candidacy in 2022 as an independent, with Marelen Castillo as his running-mate.
+The businessman and former mayor of Bucaramanga, Rodolfo Hernández Suárez, backed by the far-right party League of Anti-Corruption Governors, declared his candidacy in 2022 as an independent, with Marelen Castillo as his running-mate.
 He campaigned against the corruption of the traditional political class and emphasizing his image as a successful entrepreneur who can transform Colombia.
 He fully financed his own campaign, and promised to get rid of corruption in Colombia.
 He proposed to declare a state of emergency for 90 days and suspend all judicial and administrative functions "in order to address corruption".
 Dyer commented: "He will rule by decree, in other words, and he gets to choose who is arrested.
 It could end up as a populist dictatorship."
 He also promised major budget cuts, eliminating the use of presidential planes and helicopters, and donating all the money he would receive as president.
 He said he would give financial rewards to citizens who report corrupt state officials.
 He pledged to strengthen law and order and create jobs.
 He also praised Andrés Manuel López Obrador for his "anti-corruption efforts".
 He was dubbed as the "king of TikTok" on several occasions because of his large following and his extensive campaign during the 2022 presidential elections on TikTok.
 He did not claim to be on the right or the left; NACLA described his political position as a Realpolitik centrist, Reuters described him as centre-right, and other analysts struggled to label him.
 Also described as a populist, he was compared to Donald Trump and Silvio Berlusconi.
 He supports the decriminalization of abortion under certain circumstances, as well as the legalization of marijuana for medical use.
 He declared himself in favor of same-sex marriage, adoption of children by same-sex couples, and assisted suicide.
 His policies also included: lowering the value-added tax from 19% to 10%; a basic income for all senior citizens regardless of past contributions or lack thereof, and potentially those near or below the poverty line; progressively writing off debt for students in estrato 1 and 2 (both active students and those with the best grades); increased access to higher education in the regions; universal health care; switching from a punitive to a rehabilitative attitude towards drug addiction; granting Olympians and world record holders from the country state pensions; increasing social payments for successful sportspeople to up to COP100,000 per day; a 50% quota for women in public service and the presidential cabinet; welfare payments for those that maintain (rather than cut down) forested areas; and limiting fracking unless it meets environmental conditions.
 Regarding the Colombian peace process, Hernández stated his willingness to add an addendum to the FARC peace deal to include the National Liberation Army.
 He expressed support for a restoration of consular relations with Venezuela to address the violence on the border, saying: "Consular relations are necessary for good circulation, both commercial and touristic, and also because the border is where the increase in violence that Colombia is experiencing is also most felt."
 He received the backing of the third-placed candidate Gutiérrez for the second round, who urged voters "to keep Petro out".